Discover Scuba Diving

 Diving is very different to snorkelling

-You can stay underwater for over 30 minutes and you are able observe the fascinating reef creatures in relaxed detail.
+You can stay underwater for approx 30 minutes and you are able observe the fascinating reef creatures in relaxed detail.
 But most notably the reef fish will react to you more curiously as you are now below them, they feel less threatened.
 Don’t be surprised to find yourself surrounded by these small, colourful, inquisitive swimmers.
 It can be quite a shock if they see their reflection in your mask, prepare for a close encounter!

 You will be in small group with other beginner divers and your instructor will carefully guide you through this maze of coral.
 The reef is out of the ordinary to anything you may have seen and there is so much to see so close to the Seastar.